eejai42/syntax-free-vs-locked/README.md

 **ValidationArtifact**
 - **ValidationArtifactId**: Unique identifier (primary key).
-- **TransformedArtifactId**: Foreign key to the TransformedArtifact being validated.
+- **TrialArtifactId**: Foreign key to the TrialArtifact being validated.
 - **ValidatorTransformerId**: Foreign key to GenerationTransformer used for validation.
 - **ValidationResult**: The result of the validation.
 - **ValidationDate**: Date the validation was performed.

 #### Extracted Features from Response
-The extracted features should be stored in a structured format with additional columns added to the `TransformedArtifact` table.
+The extracted features should be stored in a structured format with additional columns added to the `TrialArtifact` table.
 Here is the schema with the additional columns:

-**TransformedArtifact (Extended)**
+**TrialArtifact (Extended)**
-- **TransformedArtifactId**: Unique identifier (primary key).
+- **TrialArtifactId**: Unique identifier (primary key).
 - **ArtifactIdentifier**: Unique identifier (>10,000).
 - **GenerationTransformerId**: Foreign key to GenerationTransformer.
 - **SuggestedPrompt**: The prompt used for generating the artifact.